-Free vs Paid Online Tools: Which Are Worth Your Money?
+Free vs Paid Tools: Which are Worth Your Money?

-Choosing the right software can be the difference between a streamlined workflow and a frustrated afternoon.
+Choosing the right software can be the difference between a streamlined workflow and a frustrating afternoon.
+I’ve personally seen projects grind to a halt simply because the wrong tool was chosen.

 Understanding the Ecosystem of Free vs Paid Online Tools